Name and Objectives –

 A.) Annual and Special Meetings.
 An annual meeting of the Society shall be held at such time and place as proposed by the Executive Council and approved by the voting membership of the Society.
 Such annual meeting shall include a business section and a scientific program.
 Special meetings of the Society may be called at the discretion of the Executive Council or upon the written request of not less than three active members.
 Any such request shall specify the particular business for which said special meetings is to be called.

 B.) Quorum.
-Fifteen percent of the voting membership of the Society shall constitute a quorum for the transaction of business at all annual and special meetings.
+Fifty percent of the voting membership registered and in attendance at the Annual Meeting of the Society shall constitute a quorum for the transaction of business at the Annual Business Meeting.

 C.) Notice.
 The Secretary/Treasurer shall send a notice to all members not less than 60 days prior to the annual meetings and not less than 14 days prior to any special meetings.